heliskijh/GettingCleaningData/codebook.md

 The set of variables that were estimated from these signals are:

-mean(): Mean value
+-mean(): Mean value
-std(): Standard deviation
+-std(): Standard deviation

 Furthermore, each measurement variable was reduced to an average of the participants 30 repititions of each activity per the course assignment.

-COL	VARIABLE					VALUE RANGE

 ###Individual participant ID's
-1	ParticipantID				Numeric: 1-30
+1. ParticipantID				Numeric: 1-30

 ###Activity each participant performed
-2 	Activity					WALKING
+2. Activity					WALKING
 								WALKING_UPSTAIRS
 								WALKING_DOWNSTAIRS
 								SITTING